 - Ted Spence offers strongly regular graphs on at most 64 vertices, while Andries E. Brouwer lists parameters of known strongly regular graphs up to 13000 vertices.

 - discrete Zoo is a new initiative, combining the power of Sage to work with graph collections.

 Graph generation tools

-Graph generation software ranges from specific open-source tools to bundled software packages (that do not come cheap).
+Graph generation software ranges from specific open-source tools to bundled software packages (that can be expensive).

-- nauty is a program for computing automorphism groups of graphs and digraphs.
-It is also a must have for graph generation and calculation of properties.
+- nauty is a program for computing the automorphism group and canonical labeling of graphs and digraphs.
+It is also a must have for graph generation and calculation of their properties.
 Learn how to use dreadnaut and tools such as geng, countg, amg, lists, showg, dretog, etc. and you will master the art of graph collections.

 - Small and usually very efficient programs that depend on nauty also include Snarkhunter for generation of connected cubic graphs and snarks, Minibaum for generation of connected cubic graphs, Buckygen for generation of all nonisomorphic fullerenes, Triangleramsey for generation of maximal triangle-free graphs, and GenHypohamiltonian for generation of hypohamiltonian graphs.